survivejs/webpack-book/manuscript/output/01_targets.md

 ### Setting Up ESLint

-To keep ESLint from linting the new build output, adjust its ignore rules as follows so it matches all *dist* related files:
+To keep ESLint from linting the new build output, adjust its ignore rules as follows, so it matches all *dist* related files:

 **.eslintignore**